| Endymion MailMan Installation

 to your web browser until they are processed by MailMan.
 Just

+access the script file directly.
 Just hoping for luck and trying it works

 frequently enough to give it a shot, really, go give it a try.